COVID-19: Information for schools and pupils

 13. What is a close contact of a confirmed case of COVID-19?

-A person who has been close to a confirmed case from two days before the person was symptomatic to 10 days after the onset of symptoms and:
+In the context of a case in a school, a close contact is anyone who has been close to a confirmed case of COVID-19 from 2 days before the person was symptomatic* to 10 days after the onset of symptoms (ie the infectious period) and fulfils any of the following:

 14. A child or staff member has had close contact with someone with symptoms of COVID-19.
 Can they come to school?